School Board Policy 406 -

-3. Notwithstanding paragraph 2, any electronic mail address or telephone number provided by a public body for use by an appointee shall be public.
-An appointee may use an electronic mail address or telephone number provided by the public body as designated electronic mail address or telephone number at which the appointee can be reached.
+3. Notwithstanding paragraph 2, any email address or telephone number provided by a public body for use by an appointee shall be public.
+An appointee may use an email address or telephone number provided by the public body as designated email address or telephone number at which the appointee can be reached.

-E. Regardless of whether there has been a final disposition as defined in Minn.
-Stat. §13.43, Subd.
-2(b), upon completion of an investigation of a complaint or charge against a public official, as defined in Minn.
-Stat. § 13.43, Subd.
-2(e), or if a public official resigns or is terminated from employment while the complaint or charge is pending, all data relating to the complaint or charge is public, unless access to the data would jeopardize an active investigation or reveal confidential sources.
+E. Regardless of whether there has been a final disposition as defined in Minnesota Statutes section 13.43, subddivision 2(b), upon completion of an investigation of a complaint or charge against a public official, as defined in Minnesota Statutes section 13.43, subdivision 2(e), or if a public official resigns or is terminated from employment while the complaint or charge is pending, all data relating to the complaint or charge is public, unless access to the data would jeopardize an active investigation or reveal confidential sources.

 V. Private Personnel Data

-A. All other personnel data is private and will only be shared with school district staff whose work requires such access.
-Private data will not be otherwise released unless authorized by law or by the employee's informed written consent.
+A. All other personnel data not listed in Section IV is private and will not be otherwise released unless authorized by law.

 B. An individual’s checking account number is private when submitted to a government entity.